jessicamaximo23/Tic-Tac-Toe/README.md

 # TIC TAC TOE
-This is a basic project that I am developing for practiced my knowledge
+This is a basic project that I am developed to practice my knowledge in Kotlin

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->